senyosimpson/blog/content/posts/rust-error-handling.md

     us to answer very specific questions, giving us the insights we need.
 This helps when you need to understand error rates across your system, find areas that need some extra maintenance, debug production issues and so on.
+* When defining custom errors, they should always implemented the standard library `Error` trait, `std::error::Error`.
+This is to mitigate compatibility issues with errors from other libraries.
 * Libraries should never panic.
 From the application programmer's point of view, panics are undefined behaviour; there is no expectation that a library call will crash an application.
 Errors should be bubbled up to the caller.